shailesh1729/tisp/book/metric_spaces/complete.md

 1. The set $\QQ$ is meager in $\RR$.
 1. $\RR$ is complete.
 1. The interior of $\QQ$ in $\RR$ is empty.
+1. The closure of $\QQ$ is $\RR$.
+1. Thus, while a meager set may have an empty interior, its closure need not have an empty interior.
+   This is different from rare sets whose closure has an empty interior.

 $\QQ$ in $\QQ$